gptprojectmanager/mcp-flight-search/README.md

 # MCP Flight Search

-A flight search service built with MCP (Model Context Protocol).
+A flight search service built with Model Context Protocol (MCP).
+This service demonstrates how to implement MCP tools for flight search capabilities.

+## What is Model Context Protocol?

+The Model Context Protocol (MCP) is a standard developed by Anthropic that enables AI models to use tools by defining a structured format for tool descriptions, calls, and responses.
+This project implements MCP tools that can be used by Claude and other MCP-compatible models.

 ## Installation